How do I make a complaint to The Duke of Edinburgh’s Award?

 A complaint is the first step in helping us put matters right and gives us an opportunity to learn and improve.

-If you have a general enquiry, or wish to provide feedback, please contact your local DofE Regional or Country Office though our feedback from available at www.DofE.org/feedback.
+If you have a general enquiry, or wish to provide feedback, please contact your local DofE Regional or Country Office through our feedback form available at www.DofE.org/feedback.

 How do I complain?